MicrosoftDocs/windows-itpro-docs/education/trial-in-a-box/itadmin-tib-get-started.md

 ## <a name="task2"></a>2.
 Configure a new device with Set up School PCs
 Quickly set up **Device B** using the **Set up School PCs** app.
 A PC that's been set up using the app is tailored to provide students with the tools they need for learning while removing apps and features that they don't need.

-> [!NOTE]
-> These instructions are a simplified version of [Use the Set up School PCs app](https://docs.microsoft.com/en-us/education/windows/use-set-up-school-pcs-app).
-If you want more information including tips for successfully running Set up School PCs, we recommend reading [Use the Set up School PCs app](https://docs.microsoft.com/en-us/education/windows/use-set-up-school-pcs-app).
+If you've previously used Set up School PCs to provision student devices, you can follow the instructions in this section to quickly configure **Device B**.
+Otherwise, we recommend you follow the instructions in [Use the Set up School PCs app](https://docs.microsoft.com/en-us/education/windows/use-set-up-school-pcs-app) for more detailed information, including tips for successfully running Set up School PCs.

 ### Download, install, and get ready